chadkluck/serverless-deploy-pipeline-atlantis/deploy-pipeline-template-v2/README-0-Start-Here.md

 [README 3: CloudFormation Deploy Stack](./README-3-CloudFormation-Deploy-Stack.md)

-If you wish to use the CLI, instructions will be made available in the future, however you may find [the CLI directory](./cli/) useful (though currently out of date).
+If you wish to use the AWS CLI you will find instructions in [README 7: CLI](./README-7-CLI.md).

 Once the Deploy stack is created it will automatically grab your code from the repository branch and create the Infrastructure stack.